fido-alliance/conformance-test-tools-resources/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Open an Issue
+about: Bugs, features or proposals
+---

 By submitting this issue you are acknowledging that any information regarding this issue will be publicly available.

 If you have privacy concerns, please email [conformance-tools@fidoalliance.org](mailto:conformance-tools@fidoalliance.org)